A Universal Birkhoff Theory for Fast Trajectory Optimization: Birkhoff Discretizations of Differential-Algebraic BVPs with Complementarity Conditions

 where, $\lambda(\tau) \in \Real $ is the costate, $\overline{E}(\nu, x^a, x^b)$ is the endpoint Lagrangian function defined by,

 and $\nu \in \Real$ is an endpoint multiplier that satisfies the complementarity condition abbreviated as $\nu\ \dagger e(x(\tau^a), x(\tau^b))$\cite{ross-book}.

-\begin{remark} It is apparent that Problem~$(P^\lambda)$ is well beyond a classic ``two-point'' BVP\cite{brysonHo}; in fact, it contains many of the acknowledged difficulties\cite{longuski,conway-survey,brysonHo} in solving trajectory optimization problems such as differential-algebraic constraints and complementarity conditions at the boundary points.
+\begin{remark} It is apparent that Problem~$(P^\lambda)$ is well beyond a classic ``two-point'' BVP\cite{brysonHo}; in fact, it contains many of the acknowledged difficulties\cite{longuski,conway:survey,brysonHo} in solving trajectory optimization problems such as differential-algebraic constraints and complementarity conditions at the boundary points.
+Hence, calling Problem~$(P^\lambda)$ simply as a BVP (or a two-point BVP) is quite misleading in the sense that it diminishes the combinatorial complexity of the complementarity conditions.

 \end{remark}

 Suppose we use \eqref{eq:Birk-interp-b} to represent the costate trajectory over the arbitrary grid $\pi^N$.
 In following the same procedure as in Section~\ref{sec:direct=PS+S}, we define,